-The new terminal has 35 gates, improved passenger experience with a consolidated checkpoint for ease and efficiency going through security and an in-line baggage system where passengers will drop off their checked baggage at the ticket counters.
+The 972,000-square-foot terminal will feature three concourses, 35 gates, improved passenger experience with a consolidated checkpoint for ease and efficiency going through security and an in-line baggage system where passengers will drop off their checked baggage at the ticket counters.

-Other amenities include an adjacent 2,190 space parking garage and surface parking, and concessions located down the center of the concourse.
+Other amenities include an adjacent 2,190-space parking garage and surface parking, and additional concessions located down the center of the concourse.

-$60 million linear park development along Convention Center Boulevard that will include dining, entertainment, retail and people movers.
-It will be landscaped and lit with outdoor seating along the entire length of the convention center.
+A $60 million linear park development along Convention Center Boulevard is under way, that will include dining, entertainment, retail and people movers.
+The Boulevard will be landscaped and lit with outdoor seating along the entire length of the Convention Center.

 Esplanade and Governor Nicolls Wharfs riverfront development

 In June 2017, the City of New Orleans, the Port of New Orleans and the New Orleans Public Belt partnered to align the Public Belt Railroads and its assets under the Port of New Orleans while the Port transferred the Governor Nicholls Street and Esplanade Avenue Wharves along the Mississippi River to the City of New Orleans.

 This agreement will complete the three miles of contiguous public access to the riverfront from Crescent Park to Spanish Plaza.